 Wireless Internet Service

-Free wireless internet access for patients is available at both Fremont and Rideout hospitals.
-Patients must provide their own laptop computer and request the service from a caregiver or the Guest Services Representative at 632-2356.
+Free wireless internet access for patients is available at the Rideout Regional Medical Center.
+Patients must provide their own laptop computer and request the service from a caregiver or the Guest Services Representative at 530 632-2356.
 Upon request, the IS Department will provide a temporary account for their stay.
 Specific security measures are in place to reduce any security or virus threats.

 If a patient should require it, the hospitals have access to interpreters for a number of foreign languages.
 For more information, contact your nurse.